 Scilla hyacinthoides is often thought as being native to the Mediterranean Sea basin but it originated from the Middle East and was spread by ancient cultures, naturalizing from southern Italy west to Portugal.
 Its currently correct name is Hyacinthoides hispanica.
 Our plants from John Bleck who received them from a friend in Israel where this plant is being grown in the cut flower industry.
 We sold this plant from 2010 until 2013.

-The information about Scilla hyacinthoides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Scilla hyacinthoides that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.